Kalexate Side Effects

 Generic name: sodium polystyrene sulfonate

 Note: This document contains side effect information about sodium polystyrene sulfonate.
-Some of the dosage forms listed on this page may not apply to the brand name Kalexate.
+Some dosage forms listed on this page may not apply to the brand name Kalexate.

-Applies to sodium polystyrene sulfonate: oral powder for suspension, oral suspension
+Applies to sodium polystyrene sulfonate: powder, powder for suspension, suspension.

 Along with its needed effects, sodium polystyrene sulfonate (the active ingredient contained in Kalexate) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.